m50d/paperdoll/README.md

 ## TODO

  * Implement more effect types
+ * Make this a multi-module project and put each monad in a different one
  * Create a test that demonstrates combining two unrelated effect monads and running in either order
-  * Arguably the clearest would be to make this a multi-module project and put each monad in a different one
-  * If doing this, make sure that works with bintray
  * Get into Maven Central
   * GPG signing in build (trivial)
  * General code review
+  * Move types into simple packages a la scala community idiom - I've got to pick my battles and this one isn't worth it
   * Ensure that types that may need to change are private (e.g. queues)
   * Ensure public interface is documented
  * Finish this document